 How to Attend a Red Carpet Movie Premiere

 I attended the premiere of Lucy in the Sky last night at Fox.
 The movie was a unique story that is so different than your typical space movie.
 The highlight of the night was meeting the amazing Jon Hamm at the after party. #lucyinthesky #jonhamm #natalieportman #foxstudioslot #foxstudiolot #foxsearchlight #cinefile #moviestudios #studiolot #moviepremiere #filmpremiere #moviestars #eyeonla #abc7eyewitness #foxla #seela #welikela

-Living near Los Angeles gives me the opportunity to attend several red carpet premieres for movies.
+Living near Los Angeles gives me the opportunity to attend several red-carpet premieres for movies.
 I have been able to attend some really fun premieres like Pitch Perfect 3 where I got to be on the side of the red carpet.
-A few years ago, I got to attend the premiere for Battle of the Sexes & the after party through Citi Private Pass tickets.
-I have even found a few competitions via Twitter that have helped me go to premieres like the Big Bear movie.
+A few years ago, I got to attend the premiere of Battle of the Sexes & the after-party through Citi Private Pass tickets.

 The best way to learn about these types of events is by purchasing my e-book which gives you access to my private Facebook group.
 This will be the easiest way for you to get tickets to red-carpet movie premieres and other celebrity events.